 WYO 30.
 Large Eden Valley museum specimen.
 100% au natural.
 I got this from the collection of a rockhounding couple who collected all over the West starting in the 1940s.
 Back then the wood bearing areas of Wyoming had not been hunted and they found some great specimens like this one.
 It is a surface-collected piece with patina and wind sculpting.
 Obvious growth rings on the end.
 No glue – No fillers.
 22 cm long by 8 by 5 cm; two pounds and three ounces. $75

-WYO 27.
-Eden Valley museum specimen.
-Surface-collected full round Tertiary hardwood with a woody-appearing exterior.
-The polished face is beautifully preserved in black and brown with accents of blue chalcedony.
-Well-preserved cell structures.
-It appears to have been squashed a bit somewhere on the way to fossilization.
-Evidence of borers.
+WYO 31.
+Eden Valley full round limb section.
+Tertiary hardwood with a woody-appearing exterior.
+The dome-polished face is beautifully preserved in glassy black.
+Perfect.
 No glue – No fillers.
-9 cm long with a mirror-polished face of 6.5 by 11 cm; two pounds and seven ounces. $85
+5 cm long with a mirror-polished face of 28 by 27 mm; two ounces. $50